limuen/limuen/README.md

 - 🌱 love to learn new things
 - 📚 Want to acquire all the knowledge
 - 🎯 My focus is making things simpler, understandable, minimalistic, reusable
-- 🤓 currently working on a shared electric vehicle project

 <br />